mirTime/mirtime/README.md

 ```

 **MicroRNA/mRNA Files**, which are included in microRNA File Directory or mRNA File Directory given with `-i/--mirna` or `-m/--mrna` option must be formatted as below.
-The file name should be `repN_tpM.tsv`, where N and M must be int.
-N and M represent the Nth replication and the time point M of the data file for each. mRNA ID must be refseq ID, and miRNA ID must be miRBase ID. `mirtime` will simply ignore the header by skipping a single line.
+The file name should be `repN_tpM.tsv`, where N and M should be int type and float type for each.
+N and M represent the Nth replication and the time point M of the data file. mRNA ID must be refseq ID, and miRNA ID must be miRBase ID. `mirtime` will simply ignore the header by skipping a single line.

-%File name: rep0_tp1.tsv:
+microRNA File rep0_tp1.tsv in MIRNAFILEDIR:

     miRNA_ID	expression_value               # Header
     miRNA1	10